replane-dev/replane-javascript/README.md

 ### Errors

-`getConfigValue` throws on non‑2xx HTTP responses (including 404), network errors, and invalid JSON. `watchConfigValue` uses `getConfigValue` for its initial fetch; handle errors accordingly with try/catch when creating a watcher.
+`watchConfig` throws on non‑2xx HTTP responses (including 404), network errors, and invalid JSON during the initial fetch.
+Handle errors with try/catch when creating a watcher.
 A `ReplaneError` is thrown for HTTP failures; other errors may be thrown for network/parse issues.

+After the initial fetch succeeds, subsequent SSE update errors are logged but don't throw (the watcher continues to work with the last known value).

 ## Environment notes